Documentation

 canplay

-Fires whenthe user agent can resume playback of the media data, but estimates that if playback were to be started now, the media resource could not be rendered at the current playback rate up to its end without having to stop for further buffering of content.
+Fires when player can resume playback of the media data, but estimates that if playback were to be started now, the media resource could not be rendered at the current playback rate up to its end without having to stop for further buffering of content

 canplaythrough

-Fires when the user agent estimates that if playback were to be started now, the media resource could be rendered at the current playback rate all the way to its end without having to stop for further buffering
+Fires when player estimates that if playback were to be started now, the media resource could be rendered at the current playback rate all the way to its end without having to stop for further buffering

 waiting

-Fires when playback has stopped because the next frame is not available, but the user agent expects that frame to become available in due course.
-For buffer information use bufferstalled event instead.
+Fires when playback has stopped because the next frame is not available, but the player expects that frame to become available in due course - for buffer information use bufferstalled event instead

 seeking